 The revocation periods for criminal convictions generally are not in addition to the arrest-related revocation; the arrest-related revocation is typically credited against the conviction-related revocation.

-New Mexico does not have a separate crime for persons under 21 years of age.
-However, a person under 21 years old who produces a BAC of .02% or more while driving will have their driver's license suspended for one year.
+New Mexico does not have a separate crime for persons younger than 21 years.
+However, a person younger than 21 years who produces a BAC of .02% or more while driving will have their driver's license suspended for 1 year.
+(N.M.
+Stat. § 66-8-111 (2025).)

 Regardless of the type of charge, it's always best to talk to an experienced DUI attorney if you've been cited for driving under the influence.
 A qualified lawyer can tell you how the law applies to your situation and help you decide on the best course of action.